antoniofdsn/desafio-ford/README.md

 ### Final project for IT formation (focus in Front-end) course by FORD

-Project carried out in order to solve a problem: "The company FORD is expanding its system to assist its management team in making strategic decisions";
+Project carried out in order to solve the problem: "The FORD company is expanding its system to assist its management team in making strategic decisions";
 It is requested to build a dashboard that presents information about its vehicles.
 This information is made available by a back-end in API rest format.

 ### The Challenge: